 In certain cases, adverse drug effects may occur, necessitating hospitalization as well.
 As a result, the patients require periodic testing.
-Coagulation studies, which need laboratory procedures, are evaluated using tests such as PT/INR.
+Coagulation studies, which require laboratory procedures, are evaluated using tests such as the PT/INR.
 Despite the fact that home-based PT/INR testing is available, it is extremely expensive for underdeveloped nations.

-Researchers at the University of Washington have created a novel low-cost ($0.03) system-based test that requires only a drop of blood and a smartphone vibration motor and camera.
-The device comprises of a lightweight, compact (70×27.5×60.9mm) 3D-printed plastic attachment, a disposable plastic cup, and a tiny copper particle.
+Researchers at the University of Washington have created a novel, low-cost ($0.03) system-based test that requires only a drop of blood and a smartphone vibration motor and camera.
+The device consists of a lightweight, compact (70×27.5×60.9mm) 3D-printed plastic attachment, a disposable plastic cup, and a tiny copper particle.
 Furthermore, the researchers’ automated analysis technique replaces the manual observation or interpretation of clotting data.

 The researchers developed a low-cost device that functions similarly to at-home blood glucose meters for diabetics: a person can test a drop of blood by pricking their finger.
 The scientists included a little copper particle because its motion was much easier to track.
 The phone captures two time stamps to determine PT and INR: the first when the user adds the blood and the second when the particle stops moving.